U.S. House votes to arm Syrian rebels, but questions remain

 U.S. military officials say there is support within the Pentagon for supplying the rebels with weapons beyond small arms and ammunition, including battlefield artillery, anti-tank rockets and mortars.

-Republican Representative Tom Cole of Oklahoma, a member of the House Defense appropriations subcommittee, said the programme could start with small arms and then possibly graduate to heavier weapons, such as "armoured personnel carriers, artillery, real air defence capability" but declined to say whether such plans had been discussed in classified briefings.
+Republican Representative Tom Cole of Oklahoma, a member of the House Defense appropriations subcommittee, said the program could start with small arms and then possibly graduate to heavier weapons, such as "armored personnel carriers, artillery, real air defense capability" but declined to say whether such plans had been discussed in classified briefings.

 (Additional reporting by David Lawder and Krista Hughes in Washington and Dasha Afanasieva in Istanbul; Editing by Jason Szep and Howard Goller)